cryptonote-social/csminer/osx/README.txt

 Implementation

 csminer utilizes the RandomX implementation from https://github.com/tevador/RandomX and will perform similarly to other mining software based on this library such as xmrig.
-It will attempt to use hugepages if available.
-If hugepages is enabled but the miner reports it's unable to allocate them, try restarting your machine and starting csminer before running anything else.

 Feedback & Bug Reports